nchiapol/backup-setup/README.md

 Backup Setup
 ============

+(see doku/policy.md for general idea)

 Preparation
 -----------
   * buy two large external USB harddrives
   * format each drive (I use `ext4`)
-  * set label to `backupN`, where N is the number of the disk.
+  * set label to `backupN`, where N is the number of the disk. e.g.:
-    e.g.:
     ```
     sudo e2label /dev/sdx1 backup1  # replace sdx1 by correct value